 We also have tea time in the afternoon, when people argue whether it’s better to drink tea or coffee. ☕

-Holidays are a whole topic at OpenClassrooms, and for a good reason: they're unlimited!
-We've dedicated a whole chapter to holidays so you can understand how OpenClassrooms views them.
+Holidays (or vacations to North Americans) are a whole topic at OpenClassrooms, and for a good reason: they’re unlimited!
+We’ve dedicated an entire chapter to holidays so you can understand how OpenClassrooms views them.

 The process is simple: Inform your coworkers you’re going to work remotely and enter this info in the PayFit tool, at least two days beforehand, to keep track of your remote days.
 There’s only one day of the week when we expect everyone to be at the office: Tuesdays.
 It helps us to organize a few meetings.
 For instance, our Checkpoints always take place on Tuesdays.

 OpenClassrooms offers unlimited sports training through Gymlib.
-We pay for 100% of your subscription, which gives you access to a wide range of sports facilities: gym, yoga, aquabike, CrossFit, etc. Check it out!
+We pay for 100% of your membership, which gives you access to a wide range of sports facilities: gym, yoga, aquabike, CrossFit, etc. Check it out!

-We have a zen space in the basement, feel free to bring your yoga mat and… breeeeeeathe…….
+We have a zen space in the basement; feel free to bring your yoga mat and breathe!